zecollokaris/Saloon-Manager-Spark/README.md

 ## How It Works

-1. Saloon owner can add a stylist based on :
+1. Saloon owner can add a Stylist based on :

 - Stylist Id Number